 IIED and Habitat III

-The third global UN Conference on Housing and Sustainable Urban Development, Habitat III, takes place in Ecuador in October.
-This page sets out how IIED is engaging with Habitat III.
+The third global UN Conference on Housing and Sustainable Urban Development, Habitat III, took place in Ecuador in October 2016.
+This page sets out how IIED engaged with Habitat III.

 There is growing global recognition of the role that cities need to play if we are to transition to a more just, inclusive and sustainable future.
 But many of the perspectives and issues that IIED's Human Settlements research group and its partners identify as critical to sustainable urban development remain misunderstood or ignored.